 spray prime and mostly match the color with whatever paint I can get.

 After driving the 18' car

-hauling trailer around for a few days, it became clear that using the ball on
+hauling trailer around for a few days, it became clear that using the

 the step bumper made the metal plate flex.
 Several people